ozakary/data-C60_ML/dft_calculations_nep/README.md

 The reference DFT values are calculated for all empty C<sub>60</sub> structures in the reference dataset at three levels of DFT theory, which we refer to as DFT-1, DFT-2, and DFT-3.

 Here we provide one example calculation folder `cluster_<ID>` for each DFT theory level used (DFT-1, DFT-2, and DFT-3).
 The input files for these example Turbomole DFT calculation data files can be found in the corresponding subdirectories in this GitHub page.
-The output files and the calculation results can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60)..
+The output files and the calculation results can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60).
+The reference energy, force, and magnetic shielding values from all of the Turbomole calculations are available in the reference/training data files found in the [IDA repository](https://github.com/ozakary/data-NMR-ML_C60).

 Calculation directory structure example:
 ```